nevi-me/rust-dataframe/README.md

   - [ ] Joins
   - [ ] Sorting
 - [ ] Adding compute `fn`s (H1 2020)
-- [ ] Python bindings (H2 2020)
+- [ ] Bindings to other languages (H2 2020)

 ### IO

-IO support isn't great yet, but this is not the best place to implement it.
-We are contributing to the effort in Apache Arrow's Rust implementation, and more contributors would be welcome there.

-For now, we're trying to support CSV, JSON, and perhaps other simpler file formats.
-**Note on Feather:** The Feather file format support can be considered as deprecated in favour of Arrow IPC.
-Though we have implemented Feather, it's meant to be a stop-gap measure until Arrow supports IPC (in Rust, anticipated at `1.0.0`).
+We are working on IO support, with priority for SQL read and write.
+PostgreSQL IO is supported using the binary protocol, although not all data types are supported (lists, structs, numeric, and a few other non-primitive types)

 - IO Support
-  - [X] CSV (using Arrow)
+  - [X] CSV
     - [X] Read
     - [X] Write
   - [ ] JSON
-    - [X] Read (submitted to Arrow)
+    - [X] Read
     - [ ] Write
   - [X] Arrow IPC
     - [X] Read File
     - [X] Write FIle
-  - [ ] Parquet (relying on Arrow)
+  - [ ] Parquet
     - [ ] Read File
     - [ ] Write File
-  - [ ] SQL (planning on relying on other efforts, if someone wants to build a SQL<>Arrow converter)
+  - [ ] SQL (part of an effort to create generic DB traits)
-    - [ ] PostgreSQL
+    - [X] PostgreSQL (Primitive and temporal types supported, PRs welcome for other types)
-      - [X] Read (ongoing, reading of most columns possible)
+      - [X] Read
-      - [ ] Write
+      - [X] Write
     - [ ] MSSQL (using tiberius)
       - [ ] Read
       - [ ] Write